vin-ni/PixelWave/README.md

 ```

 ## Options
-When starting the wave you can add callbackfunctions to get executed:
+When starting the wave you can add callback functions to get executed at certain times:
 ```javascript
 bluewave.start([runsAtStart], [runsAtMiddle], [runsAtEnd]);
 ```